 The Australian OncPal deprescribing guideline was developed to support deprescribing of unnecessary or futile medications in palliative cancer individuals.
 [19,24] It helps by reducing costs, potential side effects and the burden of polypharmacy.

 Polypharmacy, defined as five or more medications, is common in both palliative and aged care settings.
 [3,4,19] Deprescribing aims to reduce polypharmacy and improve patient outcomes.
-[1,7-9,12,19,21] According to the Australian Government Department of Health, the concurrent use of five or more medications is considered polypharmacy.
+[1,7-9,12,19,21] According to the Australian Government Department of Health and Aged Care, the concurrent use of five or more medications is considered polypharmacy.
 However, the term inappropriate polypharmacy is increasingly used and instead of number of medications considers the harms and the potential benefits of more than one medication in the management of multiple morbidities and/or a complex condition.
 Evidence suggests that pharmacist-led medication reviews may improve prescribing appropriateness.
 [1,6]

 The practice of deprescribing has been described as a process in which a clinician with the skills to evaluate a person’s entire medication list and to deprescribe one or more specific medications taking a person-centred approach to care considering life expectancy, symptom burden, adverse effects of medication, adverse drug events, drug-drug interactions and risks (e.g. falls).
 [1,4,7-9,19] Using a structured stepped process a clinician plans and supervises the identification and tapering or stopping of medications.
 [1,4,8,12,19] Deprescribing of inappropriate medications in older patients with life-limiting illness and limited life expectancy is complex and challenging.

 The Australian Government Department of Health and Aged Care has developed guiding principles for medication management in residential aged care facilities; these lack discussion on deprescribing.